No Products in the Cart

 Once it’s been returned to our team in Switzerland, a technician will inspect it and advise on the issue.
 Remember: if your watch develops a fault within 3 years of purchase, we’ll repair or replace its movement or part free of charge, subject to inspection.
 (You can find out more about our warranty here).

-Watches are an engineering marvel.
+Watches in many ways are an engineering marvel.
 With the mechanical movements inside them featuring dozens of intricate parts working tirelessly together for years at a time – all whilst being worn on someone’s wrist – it’s only natural they should be returned to us for servicing.
 At TRIBUS, we recommend having your watch serviced at regular intervals of 3 years to maintain the best possible performance.

 If you have your watch serviced by us within 3 years of its initial purchase, its movement will be covered under warranty for another 3 years.